wp-plugins/the-attached-image/readme.txt

 1. place the folder into the `wp-content/plugins` folder.
 1. Place `<?php the_attached_image(); ?>` in your template.
 1. Open your Appearence menu and click The Attached Image.
 There you will find all the options to customise how The Attached Image works.
-1. Check my [website](http://return-true.com/2008/12/wordpress-plugin-the-attached-image/ "Full installation instructions & more info") for more information on what each option does.
+1. Check my [website](http://return-true.com/2008/12/wordpress-plugin-the-attached-image/ "Full installation instructions & more info") for more information on what each option does, or click documentation in the options page for full documentation on each option & how to use legacy parameters.

 == Frequently Asked Questions ==